 Finally, where there’s alcohol consumption, there’s also a real risk of dehydration.
-Red wine won’t contribute towards your daily intake of fluids; in fact it may do the exact opposite.
-If you’re trying to nourish your skin and prevent premature ageing then dehydration is definitely not your friend as, not only can it slow down you digestive system, upset your kidneys and impact your mood, it can also affect your skin, making it more vulnerable to damage.
+Red wine won’t contribute towards your daily intake of fluids; in fact, it may do the exact opposite.
+If you’re trying to nourish your skin and prevent premature aging then dehydration is definitely not your friend as, not only can it slow down your digestive system, upset your kidneys and impact your mood, it can also affect your skin, making it more vulnerable to damage.

 What about applying red wine topically?

 Okay, so ingesting a couple of glasses of red wine a day might not help your skin but surely there’s no harm applying it topically to your face?
 Red wine face masks are the up and coming trend with alcohol-infused facials being offered in spas everywhere from New York to Paris to London.
 Do these treatments really work though?

 Once again, when it comes to human-based studies and trials, there isn’t a lot of evidence to go on but studies including mice do appear to elicit positive results; for example, when resveratrol was applied topically to the skin of mice, it appeared to help protect them from UV radiation.3 Similar to other animal-based studies, this conclusion should be taken with a grain of salt – what works for mice, may not necessarily work for human beings.